Athinodoros/mongodbProject/README.md

     10. TraceyHewins

 3. Who is are the most mentioned Twitter users?
 (Provide the top five.)
+Unable to solve it in a correct way due to maximum 16mb operational memory limitation

 4. Who are the most active Twitter users (top ten)?
     1.  lost_dog          549